5 Years from Now, This Sector Will Be the Biggest Winner From the AI Revolution

 © 24/7 Wall St.

-The artificial intelligence revolution is upon us, and plenty is bound to change in how to conduct ourselves in society.
-From work to play, the potential applications of AI are seemingly endless, and the rise of LLMs we can all use has driven a new paradigm around investing, and how investors think about the sort of exponential upside this trend can have.
+The artificial intelligence revolution is upon us, and plenty is bound to change in how we conduct ourselves in society.
+From work to play, the potential applications of AI are seemingly endless, and the rise of large language models has driven a new paradigm around investing and how investors think about the sort of exponential upside this trend can provide.

-That said, there’s a sector I think could be more impactful for investors over the course of the next five years.
-Here’s why I think utilities stocks could ultimately be the biggest winners from this trade, relative to the likes of Nvidia and other AI-related high flyers which currently have plenty of future growth priced into their valuations.
+That said, there is a sector that could be more impactful for investors over the next five years.
+Here is why utilities stocks could ultimately be the biggest winners from this trade, relative to the likes of NVIDIA and other AI-related high flyers that currently have plenty of future growth priced into their valuations.

 Power Is the Hard Constraint